-- To ensure that all policies are followed throughout the school both in and out of class. - To have high expectations of the children with regard to supporting student's mental health and wellbeing. - To model expectations consistently, treating each child fairly, with respect and understanding. - To share information regarding wellbeing concerns with parents and carers. - To liaise with the Pastoral Team if concern continues or escalates further - To follow actions set out by the Pastoral team in line with the results of the KHDA Wellbeing Census
+- To ensure that all policies are followed throughout the school both in and out of class. - To have high expectations of the children about supporting student's mental health and wellbeing. - To model expectations consistently, treating each child fairly, with respect and understanding. - To share information regarding wellbeing concerns with parents and carers. - To liaise with the Pastoral Team if concern continues or escalates further - To follow actions set out by the wellbeing counsellors and pastoral team in line with results of student wellbeing data